SUSE/machinery/man/machinery-inspect.1.md

     Defines the user which is used to access the inspected system via SSH.
     This user needs to be allowed to run certain commands using sudo (see PREREQUISITES for more information).
-    To change the default-user use `machinery config remote-user USER`
+    To change the default-user use `machinery config remote-user=USER`

   * `-x`, `--extract-files` (optional):
     Extract changed configuration and unmanaged files from the inspected system.